cbleague/cbl/README.md

 ##### Sign Up
 Anyone can sign-up with email and password.
-Password will be encrypted.
+Password should be base64 encrypted.
-Duplicated email is not allowed.
+Duplicated emails are not allowed.

 ```
 API: /api/auth/signup/